It’s Time to Put It Behind Us: A Psychoanalytic View of Remembering and Forgetting

 Karl Figlio is Emeritus Professor in the Department of Psychosocial and Psychoanalytic Studies and founding director of the former Centre for Psychoanalytic Studies.
-He is a member of the Psychoanalytic Psychotherapy Association of the British Psychoanalytic Council and Clinical Associate of the British Psychoanalytical Society, in private practice.
+He is a senior member of the Psychoanalytic Psychotherapy Association of the British Psychoanalytic Council and Clinical Associate of the British Psychoanalytical Society, in private practice.

 He has published widely on psychoanalysis, both as a discipline and in relation to society.
 Recent work includes: